Illustration of common Achilles heels. By Olly Moss◊ Examples included

 - The Omnidroid in The Incredibles could only be harmed by its own weapons.

 Films — Live-Action

 - The mother of all Achilles Heels is the exhaust port on the Death Star in Star Wars, through which an invincible planet-destroying space station can explode into an enormous fireball because of a couple torpedoes from a small one-man fighter spacecraft hit its reactor and caused a chain-reaction explosion.

 - In the EU, it's made the clear the Emperor was pissed there was such a massive flaw, and the designer repeatedly killed, brought back to life, and then killed again.
 The second Death Star attempted to avoid this, by instead having lots of little exhaust ports all of which would be to small to shoot into.
-And yet they left a hole big enough for fighters to fly right into the Death Star.
+Luckily, the heroes still had an Achilles Heel to exploit because Death Star II was only about 70% complete when they attacked, which included holes allowing them to fly right up inside the main reactor and torpedo it.

 - Possibly the silliest Achilles Heel in film history was in Signs, where the powerful aliens who had been wreaking havoc turned out to have a fatal weakness to ... water.
 They shouldn't have invaded a planet two-thirds covered in water without protective suits.

 - Independence Day.
 Not only is the alien mothership compatible with Mac OS, but despite millions of years of technological advancement, they don't have even the most rudimentary form of a firewall.
 It's possible in their culture that software hacking was unheard of.